-Chester A. Arthur attended school in Union Village, New York, and later Union College in Schenectady, where he showed more interest in extracurricular activities and politics than his studies.
+Chester A. Arthur attended school in Union Village, New York, and later enrolled at Union College in Schenectady, where he showed more interest in extracurricular activities and politics than his studies.
 After graduating in 1848, he taught school for a while.
 He was later admitted to the bar and practiced law in New York City.
 In 1859, he married Ellen Herndon.
 The couple would have three children, one of whom died at age 3.

 Life as a Political Operative

 After the Civil War, Chester A. Arthur became an associate of Republican Party boss and U.S. Senator Roscoe Conkling, who used political patronage and party discipline to advance his power and the Republican Party in New York.
 Arthur, with his superb organization and administration skills, helped deliver support to the Conklin political machine.
 As collector of the New York Customs House, he overstaffed positions with political operatives who were loyal to Conklin.